G-1592/Neurogram/README.md

     ```

 ## Acknowledgements
-- [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) for the hand and face landmark detection tools and models used in this project.
+- [MediaPipe](https://ai.google.dev/edge/mediapipe/solutions/guide) for the hand landmark detection tools and models used in this project.
+- This project was developed and tested using data from the **BraTS 2023 Adult Glioma (BraTS-GLI) dataset**.
+The MRI data is not included in this repository.

+## Citations
+[1] U.Baid, et al., The RSNA-ASNR-MICCAI BraTS 2021 Benchmark on Brain Tumor Segmentation and Radiogenomic Classification, arXiv:2107.02314, 2021.

+[2] B. H. Menze, A. Jakab, S. Bauer, J. Kalpathy-Cramer, K. Farahani, J. Kirby, et al. "The Multimodal Brain Tumor Image Segmentation Benchmark (BRATS)", IEEE Transactions on Medical Imaging 34(10), 1993-2024 (2015) DOI: 10.1109/TMI.2014.2377694

+[3] S. Bakas, H. Akbari, A. Sotiras, M. Bilello, M. Rozycki, J.S.
+Kirby, et al., "Advancing The Cancer Genome Atlas glioma MRI collections with expert segmentation labels and radiomic features", Nature Scientific Data, 4:170117 (2017) DOI: 10.1038/sdata.2017.117

 ## Findings
 The aim of this project was to see how meaningfully computer vision alone can analyse live flute performance.
 The results were more accurate than I initially expected!